 For example, The New York Times ad below clearly states that their digital subscription costs 49 Rs/week in India.

-Twitter also found that mobile app ads that show specific prices in the ad copy are the more cost effective.
+Twitter also found that mobile app ads that show specific prices in the ad copy are the more cost effective to Twitter users.

-Your ad copy and creatives must stand out from the competitors.
+Your ad copy and creatives must stand out from the competitors when it comes to social media marketing especially if you want to up that conversion rate.
 I would recommend that you read tips by Facebook for designing your ad creatives and crafting compelling copy.
-I’ve also previously written ad copy strategies for these 3 platforms.
+I’ve also previously written ad copy strategies to improve your marketing efforts for these 3 platforms.

 3. Grab the reader’s attention with a magnetic headline